Bingo Cards

 Electronic Bingo Cards: 75 Ball Bingo

-75 ball electronic bingo is faster than both 80 or 90 ball and is 75 Ball BingoAmerica’s favourite variant.
+75 ball electronic bingo is faster than both 80 and 90-ball and is America’s favourite variant.
 The electronic bingo card is made up of a square 5×5 grid.
-The word BINGO is written across the top and this is how you know which numbers are where (there are of course 75 numbers that can be called in this variant of electronic bingo)
+The word BINGO is written across the top, and this is how you know which numbers are where (there are, of course, 75 numbers that can be called in this variant of electronic bingo).

 There are a total of 24 numbers in play.
 Take note of the blank space in the middle of the electronic bingo card.
-This is very important as it allows you to make patterns and that is how you will win with 75 ball bingo.
+This is very important as it allows you to make patterns, and that is how you will win with 75 ball bingo.

 Electronic Bingo: 30 Ball Bingo

-30 Ball BingoPlayers like to call 30 ball bingo, speed bingo as it is the fastest variant of electronic bingo available.
-The bingo card is also the smallest, made up of a 3×3 grid, containing only 9 numbers.
-This is the kind of electronic bingo variant players who are in a rush or looking for a quick bingo fix play.
+Players like to call 30 ball bingo or speed bingo as it is the fastest variant of electronic bingo available.
+The bingo card is also the smallest, made up of a 3×3 grid containing only 9 numbers.
+This is the kind of electronic bingo variant players who are looking for a quick bingo fix play.

-To understand the bingo grid the columns can contain the following numbers:
+To understand the bingo grid, the columns can contain the following numbers:

 What is the Best Electronic Bingo Card to Play?

-We are often asked; what is the best type of bingo to play if you want to win?
-The answer is not straight-forward, because bingo is a totally random and luck based game which uses a random number generator.
+We are often asked: what is the best type of bingo to play if you want to win?
+The answer is not straightforward because bingo is a totally random and luck-based game which uses a random number generator.
 It is true that the number of balls in play affects the odds of each number being called, but there is very little variation between the games (90 ball- 0.011%, 80 ball-0.0125%, 75 ball- 0.013%) and with every number called the odds of your numbers being called are increasing.

 Winning with Patterns

-Some examples of different patterns are the letters T or X, but you will also come across Christmas themed games and gimmick patterns such as four-leafed clovers- anything can go and bingo halls love spicing things up!
+Some examples of different patterns are the letters T or X, but you will also come across Christmas-themed games and gimmick patterns such as four-leafed clovers—anything can go, and bingo halls love spicing things up!
 Read more about the weird and wonderful world of bingo patterns from the Bingo.org experts here, or relax and have fun with some of the best bingo jokes out there!

 Bingo Card Costs and Prizes

 The cost of bingo cards ranges and very much depends on where you choose to play.
-You can shop around and find free bingo cards and rooms with free to play hours, but often the prizes on offer will also be low, or you’ll be playing for website credits and additional free cards only.
+You can shop around and find free bingo cards and rooms with free-to-play hours, but often, the prizes on offer will also be low, or you’ll be playing for website credits and additional free cards only.
 The lowest priced cards start from as little as £0.01, usually, the cost of cards will stay way below £1.00.
-This is part of why online bingo is so much fun, as everyone can play and it is not too taxing on your wallet.
+This is part of why online bingo is so much fun, as everyone can play, and it is not too taxing on your wallet.